NEW ZEALAND

 Forbidden mysteries are revealed in a flash;

-surprised, naked, your features flush with passion:
+surprised, naked, flushed with passion:

-I am caught by your desire,
+I am seized by desire,

-Who is this person with upthrust shaft
+Who is the person wanting to slide his shaft

-investigating the thigh-girt depths,
+to investigate the thigh-girt depths,

 the musky hairy depths below?